rollwhistler/mydaterangepicker/README.md

     };
 ```

-### selDateRange attribute

-Provide the initially chosen date range that will display both in the text input field
-and provide the default for the popped-up selector.

-Type of the __selDateRange__ attribute can be a string or an [IMyDateRange](https://github.com/kekeh/mydaterangepicker/blob/master/src/my-date-range-picker/interfaces/my-date-range.interface.ts) object.
-  * the string must be in the following format __dateFormat - dateFormat__ option is.
-For example '2018-10-09 - 2018-10-19'
-  * the object must be in the IMyDateRange format.
-For example: {beginDate: {year: 2018, month: 10, day: 9}, endDate: {year: 2018, month: 10, day: 19}}

 ### defaultMonth attribute

-If __selDateRange__ is not specified, when the calendar is opened, it will
-ordinarily default to selecting the current date.
+When the calendar is opened, it will ordinarily default to selecting the current date range.
 If you would prefer
 a different year and month to be the default for a freshly chosen date
 picking operation, specify a __defaultMonth__ attribute.